Meet the owner

 A smiling man sitting outdoors holding a small, scruffy dog with large ears.

-I started working at 14, and by 17, I had graduated high school early and stepped into my family’s drilling business full-time..
+I started working at 14, and by 17 I graduated high school early and stepped into my family’s drilling business full-time.
 For nearly a decade I expected to one day take over the company, but by my mid-20s, for numerous reasons, I knew that path was no longer right for me.
-Unsure of my next moves and feeling like I had missed the chance to explore my interests as a teenager, I worked various jobs over the years but struggled to find fulfillment.
+Unsure of my next move and feeling like I had missed the chance to explore my interests as a teenager, I worked various jobs over the years but struggled to find fulfillment.

 It was during this time that I met my partner Lauren.
-Her experience living with a chronic illness had already shifted her life’s direction, and she inspired me to reassess my own.
-As her condition worsened—especially during the height of COVID—I stepped into a caregiving role much earlier than either of us anticipated.
-Like many others, I lost my job during the pandemic, which led me to take on a role as her in-home caregiver.
-When restrictions eased, her unpredictable needs made it hard to find flexible work, leaving me unsure of my next step.
+Her experience living with a chronic illness had already shifted her life’s direction, and she helped inspire me to reassess my own potential.
+Like many, I lost my job during the pandemic.
+At the same time Lauren’s health worsened, and I stepped into a caregiver role much earlier than either of us anticipated.
+When restrictions lifted, her unpredictable needs made it hard to find flexible work, leaving me unsure of what was next.

 After weighing my options, I turned to my lifelong love of dogs.
 I’ve always felt a natural connection with them—they seem to know when someone needs comfort, and their companionship makes it easy for me to bond with each dog I meet.
 With Lauren’s encouragement, I signed up for a well-known pet sitting platform alongside handyman work I had taken on.
 What started as a small side gig while I figured out my long term moves, quickly grew into a steady stream of dog walks and long-term sitting jobs, with new clients regularly booking me for services.
 Before long, I had built a loyal clientele—and, more importantly, rediscovered a sense of purpose.
 For the first time in years, I felt at home in the work I was doing.